 From the outset the Bloomsbury Group was founded on close, familial ties.
 The four children of an upper class gentleman Leslie Stephen, Vanessa (Bell), Virginia (Woolf) and their brothers Thoby and Adrian moved out of the family home in 1904 to a rundown property in Gordon Square in the once shabby Bloomsbury area of London.
 Their home became a regular hangout for their wide circle of intellectual and artistic friends, who began to call themselves “the bloomsberries”.

 After a visit to Paris in 1906, several the group’s artist members changed from a somewhat conservative style to a progressive, forward looking approach as influenced by Picasso, Matisse and Cézanne.
 Art critic and artist Roger Fry was actively involved with the group and a keen follower of French painting.
-In 1910 he organised the controversial exhibition Manet and the Post Impressionists, bringing the ideas of Seurat, Manet, Cézanne and van Gogh to the UK.
+In 1910 he organised the controversial exhibition Manet and the Post Impressionists, bringing the ideas of Seurat, Manet, Cézanne and van Gogh to the United Kingdom.

 Despite ardent criticism, Fry was undeterred and went on to organise the Second Post-Impressionist Exhibition in 1912, this time including works by Bloomsbury members such as Vanessa Bell, Wyndham Lewis, and his own work alongside French Post-Impressionist and Cubist masterpieces.
 The British group referred to themselves as ‘Bloomsberry’ in the exhibition.
 Together they rejected the historical sentimentality of the Victorian era, celebrating the rise of modernity in vivid colours and experimental, expressive and abstract languages.